wpafw/wpafw.org/registration.md

 # WPAFW Registration

+If you have any general registration questions prior to the event, please direct them to [registration@wpafw.org](mailto:registration@wpafw.org).

-We take accessibility needs seriously.
+We also take accessibility needs seriously.
 If you need any accommodations, please be sure to include the information on the registration page!
-If you have any questions prior to the event, email [accessibility@wpafw.org](mailto:accessibility@wpafw.org).
+If you have other accessibility related questions, please direct them to [accessibility@wpafw.org](mailto:accessibility@wpafw.org).

 ## Registration levels